Fertiglobe’s full-year net profit up 75% to $1.3bln

-Fertiglobe said its competitive position on the global cost curve enables it to remain committed to its dividend policy of distributing excess free cash flow after providing for growth opportunities and maintaining investment grade credit parameters.
-The company announced H2 2022 dividends of $700 million, payable in April 2023, bringing total dividends for the full year period to $1.45 billion.
+Fertiglobe’s competitive position on the global cost curve enables the Company to remain committed to its dividend policy of distributing excess free cash flow after providing for growth opportunities and maintaining investment grade credit parameters.
+The Company is pleased to announce H2 2022 dividends of $700 million, payable in April 2023, bringing total dividends for the full year period to $1.45 billion.

 Ahmed El-Hoshy, Chief Executive Officer of Fertiglobe, commented: “We are delighted to have delivered very strong results in our first full year as a listed company, with 52% revenue growth and a 59% increase in adjusted EBITDA.
 We continue to bear the fruits of our centralized commercial strategy and focus on operational excellence, as well as our sustainability-focused projects and initiatives.
 We have successfully and safely completed several turnarounds across our plants in 2022, including in Q4 in the UAE and Egypt, and do not have further turnarounds planned at these facilities in 2023.
 We have a good order book going into the first quarter of 2023, and our disciplined commercial strategy and distribution capabilities allow us to manage inventories close to main demand centres, placing us well to serve key import markets.